codeceptjs/CodeceptJS/docs/plugins.md

 Possible config options:

--   `outputDir`: directory to dump coverage files
+-   `coverageDir`: directory to dump coverage files
 -   `uniqueFileName`: generate a unique filename by adding uuid

     First of all, your mileage may vary!